Shuaicong24/OMM-MemeGenerator/README.md

 Additional npm dependencies are listed here and can be installed in the appropriate folder using the ```npm i xxx``` command.

 react-backend:
+1. cors - allow a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources
+2. bcryptjs - incorporate a salt to encrypt password
+3. jsonwebtoken - secure communication
+4. node-notifier - show notifications

 react-frontend:
-1. react-router-dom
+1. react-router-dom - navigation
-2. react-input-multiline
+2. react-input-multiline - input multiline
-3. react-bootstrap
+3. react-bootstrap - navbar